ChirawatCh/my-resume/README.md

 This project is architected into two main components:

--   **Frontend**: A pure static website (`frontend/`) that acts as the presentation layer.
-It is responsible for rendering the user interface and fetching data from the backend API.
-It's designed to be simple, fast, and easily deployable on any static hosting service.
+-   **Frontend**: A Next.js application (`frontend/`) that acts as the presentation layer.
+Built with React and TypeScript, it provides a modern, interactive user interface with server-side generation capabilities.
+The app fetches data from the backend API and can be deployed as a static export or on serverless platforms.
 -   **Backend**: A serverless application (`backend/`) powered by Node.js and AWS Lambda.
 It exposes a single API endpoint that reads resume content from a text file and returns it in a structured format.
 This separation of concerns makes the application modular and scalable.

 ## Getting Started